mshafat/noteshub/Journals/20240507 Beginning of the month with empty pocket.md

 And some people may get the benefits of this habit...

+> [!Remember]
+> I have to save some money on conveyance by walking on short distance, even when I need not to, and spend the savings for donations to charity.

 May Allah help me remember this when I will have got the luxury...

 ~ Shafat